List of Deltora Quest characters: Veritas

 Dragon of the amethyst, Veritas is the fifth dragon to be awoken.
-However, as he is digging out of his hiding place (his hiding place was in some sand banks), the amethyst in the Belt of Deltora, meant to give the dragon his strength, was removed from his territory.
+However, as he was digging out of his hiding place (his hiding place was in some sand banks), the amethyst in the Belt of Deltora, meant to give the dragon his strength, was removed from his territory.
 Veritas was still able to breathe but was trapped under the sand which had grown larger while he had been sleeping.
 He was still alive but terribly weak and believed that he would die.
-He was found by Lief and Barda and then fully unearthed by the Torans.
-Veritas told Lief his name as a precaution and comes forward when the elder diamond dragon is found to be dead.
+He is found by Lief and Barda and then fully unearthed by the Torans.
+Veritas tells Lief his name as a precaution and comes forward when the elder diamond dragon was found to be dead.
 Veritas fights the monster Kobb and then with Lief finds the Sister of the West hidden in the ancient body of Doran the Dragonlover, still alive after centuries because of a curse put on him.
 Veritas takes away Doran's breath at his wish and then destroys the Sister of the West.
 Veritas also inscribes Doran's tombstone and stays in the diamond territory to tutor the infant diamond dragon.
 He reappears when Lief calls the names of the seven dragons to battle the Ak-Baba.
-It is Veritas who titles the young diamond dragon Forta, after her mother.
-Its name comes from the Latin word veritas which means truth in English.
+It is Veritas who names the young diamond dragon Forta, after her mother.
+Jis name comes from the Latin word veritas which means truth in English.

 Forta

 Forta is a name given to two dragons of the diamond.
-The first one was the dragon that Doran convinced to hide itself and the second was her daughter.
+The first one was the dragon that Doran convinced to hide herself and the second was her daughter.
 The original was found dead on Blood Lily Island, where she had fallen asleep and then been devoured by the Flesh Banes of that island.
 However, the younger Forta was found by Lief and his friends, inside her egg amid the bones of her mother.
 She hatched from her egg at the coming of the Belt of Deltora, too small to destroy the Sister of the West.
 She was the sixth dragon to be found.
 Lief later pulled her from a pocket in his cloak and showed her to Doran, who thought that her tribe was lost forever.
 Forta was then tutored by Veritas of the amethyst, who named her after her mother when Lief called their names.
 Her name derives from the Latin word 'fortis' meaning 'strong' because the diamond is the symbol for strength.
-It also resembles the Jalis Tribe.
+She also resembles the Jalis Tribe.